Dekr0/8086-sim/README.md

 ### Decoding Flow Control

-1. Create 1MB bytes array in the heap to present the 8086 memory.
+1. Create 1MB bytes array in the heap to present the 8086 memory
 2. Load the entire binary assembly file into the 8086 memory, and mark down where the source assembly code ends in the 8086 memory (Let's called the source boundary)
-3. Start decoding process from address 0 in the 8086 memory as the process walk through the 8086 memory until reaching the source boundary.
+3. Start decoding process from address 0 in the 8086 memory as the process walk through the 8086 memory until reaching the source boundary
 4. Store each decoded instruction into a vector
-5. Iterate each instruction and write the result to the provided file stream.
+5. Iterate each instruction and write the result to the provided file stream